agencia-ziny/AutomatedCrossSelling/README.md

 # Magento extension: Automated Cross Selling
-### Magento: Your customers will be more informed and more confident in their purchase, immediately increasing sales.
+### Your customers will be more informed and more confident in their purchase, immediately increasing sales.

 Customers are also more likely to make a purchase decision when they see the path laid before them by other customers like themselves.
 "If it's good enough for her, then it's good enough for me!"